Dear Prospective Student:

-The University of Houston offers a unique MSW curriculum that reflects the current and future practice needs while we focus our education on developing knowledge and skills for advanced social work practice.
-Our environment embraces intellectual curiosity, and cherishes debate, while we promote and work to create a just society for all people.
-The GCSW offers a range of academic courses, a diversity of field practice education sites, numerous community projects, and a cutting edge research center.
-Our advanced concentrations in Clinical Practice and MACRO Practice and our Political Social Work, Social Work with Latinos, Health and Behavioral Health and Individualized Specializations are nationally recognized for their excellence and preparation for practice.
-We offer hybrid courses (online and face-to-face) and are planning to begin an online master’s program within the next year.
+Whether you are pursuing an MSW or Ph.D., our College offers a unique and innovative curriculum that reflects current and future practice needs.
+Our environment embraces intellectual curiosity and cherishes debate while we work to create a just society for all people.
+The GCSW offers a range of academic courses, diverse field education sites, numerous community engagement opportunities, and cutting edge research centers.
+Our MSW concentrations in Clinical Practice and Macro Practice and our specializations in Political Social Work, Social Work with Latinos, and Health and Behavioral Health are nationally recognized for their excellence and preparation for advanced practice.
+We also offer a unique opportunity to shape an Individualized Specialization to explore a substantive area of your choice to meet your professional goals.

 At the Graduate College of Social Work, we are committed to achieving social, racial, economic and political justice for all.
 Recent events in our country and across the globe have made this seem like an increasingly elusive goal.
 Now more than ever, social workers are needed to challenge this notion and work together to affect positive change.
 I hope you will join us in this effort until justice is no longer an aspiration, but a reality.